Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

 \subsection{Planar separators}

 A \emph{decomposition} of a graph $G$ is a set of subgraphs $P_1,\ldots,P_k$ such that the union of vertex sets of these subgraphs is the vertex set of $G$ and such that every edge of $G$ is contained in a unique subgraph.
 We call $P_1,\ldots,P_k$ the \emph{pieces} of the decomposition.
-The \emph{boundary vertices} of a piece $P_i$ is the set of vertices $u$ in that piece such that there exists an edge $(u,v)$ in $G$ with $v\notin P_i$.
-We use a recursive subdivision.
-When piece $P$ is decomposed into child subpieces, the boundary nodes of a child are the boundary vertices inherited from $P$ as well as the boundary vertices introduced by the decomposition of $P$.
-By recursively applying Miller's Cycle Separator Theorem~\cite{Miller86} as described in~\cite{FR06} until each leaf piece has a single edge, one obtains the following:
+The \emph{boundary vertices} $\partial P_i$ of a piece $P_i$ is the set of vertices $u$ in that piece such that there exists an edge $(u,v)$ in $G$ with $v\notin P_i$.
+We recursively decompose the graph to get a {\em recursive subdivision}.
+A piece $P$ is decomposed into subpieces called the children of $P$; the boundary vertices of a child are the boundary vertices inherited from $P$ as well as the boundary vertices introduced by the decomposition of $P$.
+We use Miller's Cycle Separator for this decomposition: the introduced boundary vertices form simple cycles~\cite{Miller86}.
+This decomposition requires that the sizes of the faces be bounded by a constant.

-\begin{definition}[Balanced recursive subdivision] A decomposition of $G$ such that at each level a piece with $n$ nodes and $r$ boundary nodes is divided into two subpieces each containing no more than $\frac{2}{3}n+ c\sqrt{n}$ nodes and no more than $\frac{2}{3}r + c \sqrt{n}$ boundary nodes. \end{definition}

-Fixing an embedding of $G$, a piece inherits an embedding from $G$'s embedding.
+Fixing an embedding of $G$, a piece inherits its embedding from $G$'s embedding.
 A {\it hole} in a piece is a bounded face containing boundary vertices.
-While it is not possible to guarantee that holes are not introduced by the balanced recursive subdivision, for the simplicity of presentation, we assume that such a holeless decomposition exists.
-Hence, all boundary vertices of a piece are on its external face.
-We will also assume that pieces are connected.
-We show how to handle the general case in Section~\ref{section-holes}.
+While it is not possible to guarantee that holes are not introduced by the balanced recursive subdivision, it is possible to guarantee that each piece has a constant number of holes~\cite{INSW11,KMS13}.
+Further, we will ensure that pieces are connected; we give the details of ensuring connectivity in Section~\ref{sec:sep}.

+In summary, we use the following recursive decomposition: \begin{definition}[Balanced recursive subdivision] A decomposition of $G$ such that a piece $P$ is divided into a constant number of subpieces, $P_1, P_2, P_3, \ldots$ each of which is connected, has $O(1)$ holes, and contains at most $\frac 1 2 |P|$ vertices, at most $\frac 1 2 |\partial P|$ boundary vertices inherited from $P$, and at most $\sqrt {|P|}$ additional boundary vertices. \end{definition}